Chelsea finally catch a break as Mykhailo Mudryk gets his moment

 Fulham, though, were well below what was required on their big night.
 After finishing above Chelsea last season, they came into this west London derby feeling as confident as they had done before this fixture in a generation.
 But Marco Silva’s side were blunt in attack and far too open at the back – it took until the hour for substitute Carlos Vinicius to threaten Chelsea’s patched-up defence for the first time when he headed over the bar from close range.

 Moments later, Chelsea could have been out of sight.
-Ian Maatsen, who replaced Mudryk at the break, struck the inside of the post with a first-time effort from Gallagher’s cut-back before Fernandez’s shot was blocked by Leno.
+Ian Maatsen, who replaced Mudryk - off due to a minor know - at the break, struck the inside of the post with a first-time effort from Gallagher’s cut-back before Fernandez’s shot was blocked by Leno.
 Robert Sanchez made his first saves when the Chelsea goalkeeper kept out another Vinicius header and then raised his foot to deny Fulham substitute Saka Lukic, who should have scored from six yards late on.
-After a difficult start to the season, Chelsea finally got themselves a break.
+It would have made for a tense finish, but after a difficult start to the season, Chelsea had earned themselves a break.